Rudolf Scharping: Federal party chairman

+Scharping's opponent in the elections was the CDU's Helmut Kohl, who then had been Chancellor for twelve years, had forged German reunification in 1990 but whose popularity had taken hits due to ailing economic recovery in East Germany.
+By March 1994, the much younger Scharping held a 15-point lead over Kohl in the polls but eventually Kohl won the election, despite a decreased share in the vote.

-In the 1994 elections, Scharping ran as the SPD's candidate for Chancellor against incumbent Helmut Kohl of the Christian Democrats (CDU).
-By March 1994, he held a 15-point lead over Kohl in the polls.
-As part of his campaign, he included his long-term rivals Schröder and Oskar Lafontaine in his shadow cabinet.
-He eventually lost and became leader of the opposition; his successor for the role as Minister-President was Kurt Beck.
-In his capacity as chairman of the SPD parliamentary group, he also served on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
+True to his promise, Sharping resigned as Minister-President – his successor was Kurt Beck – and became leader of the opposition in Bonn.
+In his capacity as chairman of the SPD parliamentary group, he also served on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court.